Flufiku/Mimir/concept.md

 ### Nice-To-Haves:

-* Voide input using OpenAIs Whisper tool
+* Voice input using OpenAIs Whisper tool
 * Capability of taking a screenshot and analyzing it